okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app/main/index.md

 When a user signs in, their profile information (stored in Okta) is made available to your application.
 It's common to use this info to update your application's UI.

-By default, the profile items (called "claims") that Okta returns include the user's email address, name and preferred username.
+By default, the profile items (called "claims") that Okta returns include the user's email address, name, and preferred username.

 <StackSelector snippet="getuserinfo" noSelector />